jupyter-book/thebe/docs/contribute.md

 TODO: create some exemplar tests that:
  - [ ] test starting thebe with different options and controlling on page state at bootstrap
  - [ ] test the initial thebe render
- - [ ] test interacting wiht the server and rendering results
+ - [ ] test interacting with the server and rendering results

 # Releasing Thebe